sammyhenningsson/shaf/README.md

   }
 }
 ```
-This new resource is of course added to the collection of posts, which can now be retrieved by the link with rel _doc:up_.
+This new resource is of course added to the collection of posts, which can now be retrieved by the link with rel _collection_.
 ```sh
 curl localhost:3000/posts | jq
 ```